fdelia/speaklocal/README.md

 * Meteor (MongoDB) cursor has no .hasNext()???
 Since it's not a MongoDB cursor...
 I don't want to fetch all the docs just to know if there are any result rows.
 * Same bucket: MongoDB has no case insensitive sort???
 Duplicate a field, make it lower case and then sort is the way to go??
 Aaaargh.

 * Ok, testing works halfway.
 It's full of workarounds and not so intuitive (e.g. testing a promise).
+I found [this](https://medium.com/@rasmushjulskov/how-to-test-your-meteor-app-with-velocity-and-cucumber-3c9290660258) article about testing meteor, which sums it up.

 I find it a bit disappointing to waste that much time on stackoverflow and blog posts just to make tests work...
 In my opinion tests should work out of the box.